nimaldanyathk/repo-verse/README.md

 **Turn your GitHub Profile into a living, breathing universe.**

-RepoVerse is an AI-powered cosmic engine that visualizes your code repositories as planets orbiting a central sun (you!).
+RepoVerse is a cosmic engine that visualizes your code repositories as planets orbiting a central sun (you!).
 It generates an animated SVG that you can embed directly into your GitHub Profile README.

 ![Preview](./public/universe.svg)